askaboutali/NPM-Crowdsec-Authentik-Stack/README.md

 # Testing

+> **Obligatory "DON'T TEST THIS LOCALLY" PSA.** Make a hotspot from your phone if you need to.

 1. **Open hello-test in a web browser**

 > If you dont get to an Auth page, something is wrong.